Crosley Model F5-TWE "Musical Chef" Radio (1954)

 The quintessential kitchen radio, this bakelite set is

-painted a brilliant white and features a wind-up timer.
+painted a brilliant white and it features a wind-up timer.

 The timer knob is on the left and the tuner and power/volume